wp-plugins/duplicator/readme.txt

 == Description ==

 > Duplicator gives WordPress users the ability to migrate, copy, move or clone a site from one location to another and also serves as a simple backup utility.
 Duplicator handles both serialized and base64 serialized string replacement.
-WordPress migration and WordPress backups are easily handled by this plugin.
+Standard WordPress migration and WordPress backups are easily handled by this plugin as are **zero downtime migrations**.

 For complete details visit [snapcreek.com](https://snapcreek.com/duplicator/?utm_source=duplicator_free&utm_medium=wp_org&utm_content=desc_details&utm_campaign=duplicator_free).